 For interrupter units ordered and shipped with switches, the blade clamp assemblies are shipped mounted to the blades.
 For interrupter units ordered and shipped for addition to an existing switch, the blade clamp and auxiliary contact assemblies are shipped in a separate crate.
-For this scenario 1/8" roll pins will be supplied to lock the pick-up arms in place permanently once full adjustment is achieved.
-Pilot holes are provided in the pick-up arms as well as the operating arms to locate the roll pin placement.

-A. Positioning the Assembly

-- 1. If shipped mounted to the blade, the blade clamp assembly is located close to the correct position for proper operation.
+- A. Positioning the Assembly - 1.
+If shipped mounted to the blade, the blade clamp assembly is located close to the correct position for proper operation.
 It may still need minor tweaks but only after checking the operation after all parts are installed. - 2.
 If installing on a new application it is best to start with the blade out of toggle and ready to be lifted vertically.
 Please refer to the picture sequence below for more details.